 - Network: The plan network determines where you will go to access care when you need it.
 You will want to understand the differences between the four plan networks before making your decision. - Cost of care: When you need care, what will it cost?
 How much will it cost to use the plan? - Cost of plan: How much does it cost to have the plan?
-CU covers a large portion of your monthly premiums; however, you will also contribute the plan's cost.
-Understanding the plan premiums (PDF) will help you determine the cost of having the plan.
+CU covers a generous portion of your monthly premiums; however, you will also contribute the plan's cost.
+Understanding plan premiums will help you determine the cost of having the plan.
+View the current plan year premiums for more information.